 Pastor Trudy Stoffel

 Lead Pastor of Geneva Lutheran Church since February of 2012, Pastor Trudy brings her Wisconsin roots to all she does here.
 Yes, she does root for the Packers and Badgers, but she’s an avid Cubs fan thanks to her son.
 Pastor Trudy is the proud mother of three (mostly) grown kids: one lives in Chicago and two live in Colorado.
 Together with her husband, Dave, she enjoys walking their two (ok three… but the third is her son’s) dogs in their neighborhood.
-She admits to watching bad reality TV, but ‘only for sermon illustrations.’
+She admits to watching bad reality TV and listening to rap music, but ‘only for sermon illustrations.’
 Pastor Trudy practices Biblical storytelling, inviting everyone to step into the story of God’s love for us each week in worship.

 Vicar Brittany Kooi

 Brittany is our vicar (title for pastoral intern) for the 2017-2018 church year.
 She grew up in a nearby suburb, and although she lived in Minnesota for several years, she remained (even to this season) an ardent Bears fan.
 She is married to Matt, and the two together like trying out new restaurants and travelling.
 Matt and Brittany have a dog, Charlie.
 When she’s not out running with her pup, she likes to read good fiction or watch cheesy science fiction shows.